genevievelyons/covid-19-simulation/README.md

 | 0| 0.104764 | 0.052442 | 0.0351157 | 0.0264497 | 0.0211322 | 0.0175604 | 0.0151527 | 0.0132662 |

 ![](./Visualizations/experiment_results/result-ss-omp-3.png)

+OpenMP reaches a neal optimal speedup for strong scaling.
+This indicates that the communication/synchronization cost is negligible in our case.

 #### MPI - two nodes
 | # of tasks | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8|